joewatts000/browser-party-chrome-extension/readme.md

 `bun run format` - with prettier

-Edit the config in `./src/utils/effects.js` to change the animations
+Edit each effect config in `./src/utils/` to change the animations